 These must be 6 hexadecimal numbers (0-9, A-F where A=10, B=11, etc.), the first two characters are the Red value, followed by the Green value and then the Blue value (i.e. RRGGBB).
 Hex value 00 would mean no colour, FF would mean full colour, 80 would mean half-full colour.

 000000 is therefore Black.
 FFFFFF is White, 808080 is grey, FF0000 is Red, 00FF00 is Green, 0000FF is Blue, 00FFFF is Cyan, FFFF00 is Yellow and so on.

-Any value between 000001 and 0000FF will automatically have a Green 01 value added because 24-bit colour values must be greater than 0000FF in order to work correctly with the grubdos color command.
+Any value between 000001 and 0000FF will automatically have a Green 01 value added by E2Bed, because 24-bit colour values must be greater than 0000FF in order to work correctly with the grubdos color command.

 When in graphics mode (i.e. E2B is displaying a bitmap), all grub4dos text will have a transparent background so that the picture can be seen underneath the text.
 However, the menu highlight text (selected menu item = highlight) and the console text (standard), can display a background colour - e.g.

 color highlight=0xFF0000 < this is overridden by the next line

 color highlight=cyan/red < foreground/background pair